-Fernleaf Dill will grow to be about 24 inches tall at maturity, with a spread of 14 inches.
-When grown in masses or used as a bedding plant, individual plants should be spaced approximately 10 inches apart.
+Bouquet Dill will grow to be about 3 feet tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 This fast-growing annual will normally live for one full growing season, needing replacement the following year.
 However, this species tends to self-seed and may thereby endure for years in the garden if allowed.